Let’s be honest:

 In a nutshell, opposites attract, according to Keirsey.

-They’re extremely loyal people, often devoted to their family, friends and country.
+They’re extremely loyal people, often devoted to their family, friends, and country.

-ESTJs enjoy interacting with people, which can contrast strongly with the INTJ’s inward-focused personality.
+ESTJ types enjoy interacting with people, which can contrast strongly with the INTJ’s inward-focused personality.

 This key difference can be what makes an INTJ more sociable and willing to interact with others.